 Those regulations generally include a prohibition on Medicaid for state or local prisoners.
-However, the rules allow the use of Medicaid funds ...
+However, the rules allow the use of Medicaid funds to pay ...

 The Sixth Circuit Court of Appeals held on June 18, 2015 that disputed issues of fact regarding exhaustion under the PLRA may be resolved in a bench trial.
 The appellate court also found the plaintiff had failed to exhaust one of his claims.